-I am wondering if there is any biblical evidence in the book of prayers of any of the historical denominations, writings of the patristic age, the Old Testament or New Testament apocrypha books, or in the context of prayer of Satan being rebuked by individuals.
+I am wondering if there is any biblical evidence in the book of prayers of any of the historical denominations, writings of the patristic age, the Old Testament or New Testament apocrypha books, or in the context of the prayer of Satan being rebuked by individuals?
 Are there any Christian denominations other than Pentecostals and Charismatics that use this kind of prayer?

-Sickness is sometimes caused by Satan and his demons and on other occasions it is caused by a bacteria, or a virus for example.
+Sickness is sometimes caused by Satan and his demons.
+On other occasions it is caused by a bacteria, or a virus for example.
 There were times when Jesus rebuked demons in order to heal someone and on other occasions He did not.
 On one occasion, Jesus met a woman who had been sick for eighteen years (Luke 13:10-13).
-Her sickness had been caused by a demon.
+Her illness had been caused by a demon.
 Jesus healed her by laying hands on her.
 On another occasion two men who were demon-possessed met Him (Matthew 8:28-34).
 Jesus healed these men by removing the demons with only a command, “Begone!”
-(Matt.
-8:32).
+(Matthew 8:32).
 Jesus did this on other occasions, too, such as the time He rebuked demons (Mark 1:23-28).
 But there were other times when Jesus did not rebuke Satan or a demon in order to heal.
 One time Jesus used spit to heal a blind man (Mark 8:22-26).
 On another occasion, Jesus healed a man who could not hear by putting “His fingers into his ears, and after spitting, He touched his tongue with the saliva . . . ” (Mark 7:31-37).
-The woman with “a hemorrhage for twelve years” is maybe one of the most unusual healings (Matt.
-9:20-22).
+The woman with “a hemorrhage for twelve years” is maybe one of the most unusual healings (Matthew 9:20-22).
 She simply touched Jesus’ garment.
 Yes, Satan can cause sickness, but not all sickness is caused by Satan.

 . . .and especially those who indulge the flesh in its corrupt desires and despise authority.
-Daring, self-willed, they do not tremble when they revile angelic majesties, (NASB) 2 Peter 2:10
+Daring, self-willed, they do not tremble when they revile angelic majesties . . .
+2 Peter 2:10 (NASB)

 Yet in the same manner these men, also by dreaming, defile the flesh, and reject authority, and revile angelic majesties.
 But Michael the archangel, when he disputed with the devil and argued about the body of Moses, did not dare pronounce against him a railing judgment, but said, “The Lord rebuke you.”
-(NASB) Jude 8-9
+Jude 8-9 (NASB)

-One early church fathers, Ignatius, in his THE EPISTLE OF IGNATIUS TO THE PHILIPPIANS discusses Satan at length but never encourages anyone to rebuke Satan.
-In 2 Corinthians, we find that the apostle Paul is sick because of a demon so he asks God to remove the sickness (2 Cor.
-12:7-9).
-The Lord answers his prayer with a “No” when He says, “My grace is sufficient for you, for power is perfected in weakness” (2 Cor.
-12:9).
-Paul did not rebuke Satan.
-He prayed.
+One early church father, Ignatius, in The Epistle of Ignatius to the Philippians discusses Satan at length but never encourages anyone to rebuke Satan.
+In 2 Corinthians, we find that the apostle Paul was sick because of a demon.
+Therefore, he asked God to remove the sickness (2 Corinthians 12:7-9).
+The Lord answered his prayer with a “No,” and said, “My grace is sufficient for you, for power is perfected in weakness” (2 Corinthians 12:9).
+Notice that Paul did not rebuke Satan in an attempt to cast a demon out of himself, instead, he prayed.

-And when Jesus saw that a crowd was rapidly gathering, He rebuked the unclean spirit, saying to it, “You deaf and dumb spirit, I command you, come out of him and do not enter him again.” . . .
-And when He had come into the house, His disciples began questioning Him privately, “Why could we not cast it out?”
+When Jesus saw that a crowd was rapidly gathering, He rebuked the unclean spirit, saying to it, “You deaf and mute spirit, I command you, come out of him and do not enter him again.”
+After crying out and throwing him into terrible convulsions, it came out; and the boy became so much like a corpse that most of them said, “He is dead!”
+But Jesus took him by the hand and raised him; and he got up.
+When He came into the house, His disciples began questioning Him privately, “Why could we not drive it out?”
 And He said to them, “This kind cannot come out by anything but prayer.”
-(NASB) Mark 9:25-29
+Mark 9:25-29 (NASB)